 Receive your NRP card

-Within two weeks of successfully completing your NRP workshop, you will receive an email from the Canadian Paediatric Society with information on how to log in and retrieve your card.
+- Within two weeks of successfully completing your first NRP workshop, you will receive an email from the Canadian Paediatric Society with information on how to log in and retrieve your card.

 Record of workshop completion